Medical Rehabilitation Nurses Section

 What We Do

-For a list of Forms related to Nursing and Rehabilitation, please Click Here
+For a list of Forms related to Nursing and Rehabilitation, please click here.

-The Nursing & Rehabilitation Section consists of six registered nurses posted throughout North Carolina and two support staff members.
 The telephone numbers and e-mail addresses for the Nursing Section are as follows:

 RN, BSN, COHN-S